Chapter 1 Resurrections

 “I saw,” said Ruach tenderly.
 “But I know your heart hated that which was evil.”

-“But I swore an oath to The Fuhrer?” said Johan.
+“But I swore an oath to the Fuhrer.”

 “How can I live a better life?
-What must I learn to do?” asked Johan.
+What must I learn to do?” he asked.

 “We have a place for you.
-You will get to explore our Agape Love [MA1] [DB2] without any of the constraints of the Previous Age.
+You will get to explore our agape love without the constraints of the Previous Age.
 How would you like to help care for some of our children?”

 “Yes, children who die in the Previous Age still get to grow up.
-They are placed with relatives who have been raised into this age[MA3] .”
+They are placed with relatives who have been raised into this age.”

 “My sister!” gasped Johan.

-Jesus and Ruach beamed as they watched Johan realise that he was about to be reunited with his little sister Gertrude, who had died when she was seven years old.
+Jesus and Ruach beamed as Johan realised that he was about to be reunited with his little sister, Gertrude, who had died when she was seven years old.

 *

 Yuri opened his eyes and immediately jumped up.
+It wasn’t unusual for Yuri to find himself in an alien environment.
+He must have blacked out, or been drugged and kidnapped.
 As soon as he had cast his eyes over the room, there was a knock at the door to his left.
 Yuri spun around, fists balled.

 “Christ!” he yelled with surprise, alarmed that he might be joined by a stranger.